manoverboard/AndrewBoardman/about.md

 name: list3
 title: About
 main-image: "/uploads/main-image.jpg"
 sub-title: This site is entirely my doing.
-Except for some things.
+Except for many things.
+Most of them I know about.
 description: I founded Manoverboard, a design studio focused on driving social change, in 2002 in Brooklyn with the idea of pushing the boundaries of design for innovative businesses and nonprofit organizations.
 Mostly what I do there is design and send